|Wood End, MA|

 During part of 1937, James Hinkley Dobbins was a relief keeper at Wood End.
 His wife Ruby and daughter Harriet did not live at the station and probably were not keen to do so.
 Before her first visit to the lighthouse, James instructed Ruby to “buy all the mousetraps in stock” at the local hardware store, as the keeper’s house was infested with rodents.

-In 1961, the lighthouse was automated and a modern aerobeacon installed.
-No longer necessary, the keepers house and storage shed were torn down.
-Rather than rely on a generator to power the beacon, electric poles were put in place.
+In 1961, the lighthouse was automated with a modern aerobeacon being installed in the tower’s lantern room.
+No longer necessary, the keeper’s house and storage shed were torn down.
+Rather than rely on a generator to power the beacon, a power line was strung to the station.
 Solar panels were installed in 1981, making Wood End one of the first solar-powered lights in the country.